haileyfagaragan/haileyfagaragan.github.io/essays/reflectingonAI.md

   16. Explaining code

-I would often use AI to explain each line of code so I know what _____
+I would often use AI to explain each line of code so I know how to use specific things, like certain functions, that can be useful in other assignments.
+I would often go to ChatGPT and insert a code and have it explain each line using the most basic terms as possible.
+For the most part, I have learned a lot using AI this way.

   18. Writing code

 I try not to use AI to write code for me as it often writes code that doesn't meet the criteria and expectations that are needed for class.
-However, I do use AI to throw some ideas on how to _____
+However, I do use it to show some examples on how to use certain functions.
+While we were learning how to use Underscore, I would ask ChatGPT to give basic scenarios for when certain functions are useful.
+This would help me with assignments and WODs.

   20. Documenting code

+I have never used Artificial Intelligence for documenting code.

-  21. Quality assurance
+  22. Quality assurance

+I often used AI to check for bugs or ESLint errors.
+I would insert entire codes to ChatGPT and ask why my codes isn't compiling.
+So far, I have been able to catch errors by using AI.

-  22. Other uses in ICS 314 not listed above
+  23. Other uses in ICS 314 not listed above

 ### III.
 Impact on Learning and Understanding: